RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 	- For an example of this see the [Authorization](Authorization.md) page (but change the username and password)
 	- For those who are not familiar with this, you use your password to ask the server for an access token.
 You then include this access token in the header in all requests to the server.

+3. Use Swagger UI.

+	- An alternative way to test this API is using Swagger UI that it's embedded in the own implementation of this service.
+You can check more information about in the following [Swagger](## Swagger) section of this documentation.

 ## Connections

 Telemetry Query API could be connected to multiple sources of data.
 You can query these sources with the following endpoint: